ashoofly/crossword-with-me/README.md

   * client-side TO DO

 # To Do
-* Linting for Client-side
-* Tests for Client-Side
 * If puzzle fetch fails, send message to me
   * Other monitoring
 * Alert player when puzzle complete and correct